 Setting the Bar: Your Responsibilities as a Graider

 As a Graider, you are joining an exclusive network of highly-qualified, remote teaching assistants.
 You are responsible for delivering effective feedback and accurate grading on all assignments.
-To be eligible for some assignments, you may be required to complete additional mock assignments and norming exercises.
-This is to ensure our schools, teachers, and students are receiving exceptional grading and feedback support and student performance data that is robust, calibrated, and reliable.
+To be eligible for some assignments, you may be required to complete pre-requisite norming exercises and mock assignments.
+This ensures students, teachers and schools receive exceptional grading and feedback support and student performance data that is statistically reliable.
 Failure to deliver consistent, high-quality work or to successfully complete pre-requisite norming and calibration work will result in your removal from the assignment and, potentially, the network.
-You can read more about our feedback and grading standards here.

 Graiders are also responsible for professional conduct, including: